Worldwide oil & gas production is peaking...

 Source: peakoil.ie

-Of the 65 largest oil producing countries in the world, up to 54 have passed their peak of production and are now in decline, including the USA (declining since 1971) and the North Sea (declining since 2001).
+54 of the 65 largest oil producing countries have passed their peak of production and are now in decline, including the USA - declining since 1971.

 Notable scientists & economists have produced many independent studies, starting with

-Dr. Hubbert in 1956 and more recently, Colin Campbell and the Association for the Study of Peak Oil and Gas (ASPO).
-The EIA has now signed on.
+Dr. Hubbert in 1956 and more recently the Association for the Study of Peak Oil and Gas (ASPO).

 Source: peakoil.ie Gboe = Billions of barrels of oil equivalents

-ASPO's model suggests that production is expected to peak around 2010.
-Other researchers predict earlier peaks including Kenneth Deffeyes and A. M. Samsam Bakhtiari, UK Petroleum Review editor Chris Skrebowski's Oilfields Megaproject, and energy banker Matthew Simmons' analysis of Saudi Arabian oil fields.
-Precise predictions are difficult as state secrecy shrouds much real oil and gas data.
+ASPO's model suggests that oil & gas production is expected to peak around 2010.
+Other researchers predict earlier peaks including Kenneth Deffeyes and UK Petroleum Review editor Chris Skrebowski's Oilfields Megaproject, and energy banker Matthew Simmons' analysis of Saudi Arabian oil fields.

-A Dept. of Energy risk mitigation study on Peak Oil was released in 2006 titled “
+The US Dept. of Energy study on Peak Oil was released in 2006 titled “

 Peaking of World Oil Production: Impacts, Mitigation and Risk Management”.
-It is known commonly as the Hirsch Report after its primary author Robert L. Hirsch.
-Hirsch assumes the U.S. must double its vehicular fuel efficiency in 8 years.
+It is known commonly as the Hirsch Report after its author Robert L. Hirsch.
+In the report, Hirsch assumes the U.S. must double its vehicular fuel efficiency in 8 years.